jpral/supa-pizza/JPA_README.md

 I created two *PopOver* components that fetch the client and pizza data on demand based on the order_id of the current row in which they're opened.
 I fixed some style issues with the PopOver icons.
 I am also trying to include `setCellProps` in the dataGrid's `renderCellValue` function to highlight certain rows accordingly, but the docs imply I should call it within a `useEffect` hook, which should not be allowed - hooks can only be called from other hooks or function components, not callbacks.

+I designed a basic version of the frontend panels in figma and I created a `useCustomStyle` hook to retrieve my custom styles that are partially based on `useEuiTheme`.
+I fitted the first (success-rate) panel with the styles and a donut chart.
+I modified the database function slightly to include the counts as well as the percentages.

 ## Possible improvements, added features
 - DB: Orders can only include one pizza, we want to be as profitable and scalable as possible, so we should allow clients to order more than one pizza at the time
 - DB: When we deny an order, we don't keep details about the reasons why we denied it, so in order to improve our supply chain, it would be great to have a history of ingredients and doughs that run out of stock and when, so we can adjust accordingly